-A contribution towards the cost of the full fee may be available for students who are not eligible for fee remission, and who can provide proof of entitlement to benefits or proof of a low income.
-The fees are paid directly on the student’s behalf.
+A contribution towards the cost of fees may be available for learners who are not eligible for fee remission, and who can provide proof of a low income.
+The fees are paid directly on the learner’s behalf.
 Evidence of financial status will be required at the time of application in the form of up-to-date proof of salary or current account bank statement.

-Paid directly to an OFSTED registered childcare provider on the student’s behalf.
-Priority will be given to students attending Level 2 GCSE English and Maths.
+Paid directly to an OFSTED registered childcare provider on the learner’s behalf for those attending an accredited course.

-Students may apply for financial help on production of receipts.
+Learners eligible for funding may apply for reimbursement of expenses related to their course on production of receipts.

-An attendance rate of at least 85% is expected from students who are granted funding.
+An attendance rate of at least 90% is expected from learners who are granted LSF.

 Details of the eligibility criteria are listed on the application form.

-The Education & Skills Funding Agency guidance states that the Learner Support Fund is only available to adult Asylum Seekers in limited circumstances.
+Education Skills Funding Agency / GLA guidance states that the Learner Support Fund is only available to adult Asylum Seekers in limited circumstances.

 The fully completed application form and attachments should be forwarded to:

-Student Support Administrator, Sutton College, St Nicholas Way, Sutton, SM1 1EA.
+Enquiry Centre, Learner Support Fund Administrator, Sutton College, St Nicholas Way, Sutton, SM1 1EA.